Lady Selina Polly Dawson Eccles1

 Penelope Eve Bradford was the daughter of Commander George Francis Norton Bradford.2 She married, firstly, David Rolt before 1982.1 She married, secondly, Hon.
 John Astor, son of Lt.-Col. John Jacob Astor, 1st Baron Astor of Hever and Lady Violet Mary Elliot-Murray-Kynynmound, in 1982.1 She married, thirdly, George John Charles Mercer Nairne Petty-FitzMaurice, 8th Marquess of Lansdowne, son of Major Lord Charles George Francis Mercer Nairne Petty-FitzMaurice and Lady Violet Mary Elliot-Murray-Kynynmound, on 12 July 1995.1 She died on 31 December 2006, from cancer.3

-From before 1982, her married name became Rolt.1 From 1982, her married name became Astor.1 She succeeded to the title of Marchioness of Lansdowne on 12 July 1995.
-From 12 July 1995, her married name became Mercer Nairne Petty-FitzMaurice.
-She lived in 2003 at The Garden House, Selworthy, Somerset, England.2
+From before 1982, her married name became Rolt.1 From 1982, her married name became Astor.1 From 12 July 1995, her married name became Mercer Nairne Petty-FitzMaurice.
+She succeeded as the Marchioness of Lansdowne on 12 July 1995.
+She lived in 2003 at The Garden House, Selworthy, Somerset, EnglandG.2

 Citations